We may receive compensation when you click on links to products from our partners.

 Budgets play a critical role in helping consumers pay off debt, build their nest egg and make the most of their hard-earned dollars.” – Bankrate.com

 First of all, buy one nice outfit and take care of it.
 Considering you’ll only see the majority of interviewers once, a well taken care of suit will definitely last you until you land a job.
 Likewise, instead of visiting a professional hairdresser every other week, visit a beauty school for discount haircuts and trims.
+If you do need a loan, check out a licensed money lender in Singapore.

 By following the tips above, you’ll stay within budget until that next payday rolls around.